d2l-ai/d2l-en/chapter_optimization/adagrad.md

 ## Features

-We should emphasize that the cumulative variable $\boldsymbol{s}_t$ produced by a square by element operation on the mini-batch stochastic gradient is part of the learning rate denominator.
+We should emphasize that the cumulative variable $\boldsymbol{s}_t$ produced by a square by element operation on the minibatch stochastic gradient is part of the learning rate denominator.
 Therefore, if an element in the independent variable of the objective function has a constant and large partial derivative, the learning rate of this element will drop faster.
 On the contrary, if the partial derivative of such an element remains small, then its learning rate will decline more slowly.
 However, since $\boldsymbol{s}_t$ accumulates the square by element gradient, the learning rate of each element in the independent variable declines (or remains unchanged) during iteration.
 Therefore, when the learning rate declines very fast during early iteration, yet the current solution is still not desirable, Adagrad might have difficulty finding a useful solution because the learning rate will be too small at later stages of iteration.

 Below we will continue to use the objective function $f(\boldsymbol{x})=0.1x_1^2+2x_2^2$ as an example to observe the iterative trajectory of the independent variable in Adagrad.
 We are going to implement Adagrad using the same learning rate as the experiment in last section, 0.4.
 As we can see, the iterative trajectory of the independent variable is smoother.
 However, due to the cumulative effect of $\boldsymbol{s}_t$, the learning rate continuously decays, so the independent variable does not move as much during later stages of iteration.